 Pair fruits and veggies with something creamy and it becomes a tempting treat.
 Try apples with peanut butter or celery sticks with peanut butter and raisins for traditional ants on a log.
 Use almond or cashew butter for different nutrients and flavors, or sunflower seed spread for a nut-free version.
 For a treat every once in a while, spread pineapple chunks or apple slices with chocolate hazelnut spread!

 Play with the rainbow of colors every week

 Create a game to make sure your kids eat the full range of flavors, colors and nutrients.
-Serve different colors every day, from sliced red peppers to orange wedges to half-sized corn on the cob (with sea salt for dipping).
+Serve different colors every day, from sliced red peppers to orange wedges to half-sized corn on the cob (with sea salt).
 Mix them up into a salad some days to hit more colors at one time.
 If it’s tough to get younger kids to eat all the fruit and veggies in their lunchboxes, use a rainbow coloring page for them to fill in the latest stripes each day after school!